 environment with a pressure of 10 Pa or below

+variable gap

+physical distance among electrically conductive elements that can be subject to changes due to different effects

+1 Changes of the gap can result from effects of mechanical, thermomechanical or other nature, applied to the unit or part of the unit.

+2 Changes include the impacts of AIT operations, environmental tests, ageing and the use of insulation materials.

 Abbreviated terms

 For the purpose of this Standard, the abbreviated terms from ECSS-S-ST-00-01 and the following apply: